 Write things down— you will forget

 Learn to write things down or you will forget—it is a promise.
 Even if it's not a full-day routine with specific times of the day assigned to specific tasks, little steps can help you stay organized.

-You may think ‘oh this is a very important thing for me to do and there is absolutely no way, I repeat no way, that I am going to forget to do it.’
-You will forget.
+You may think, "Oh this is a very important thing for me to do and there is absolutely no way, I repeat—no way, that I am going to forget to do it."

-So get into the habit of writing things down.
-Either on your cellphone or on a planner as soon as you remember them so you do not end up feeling lost and overwhelmed when everything piles up and is all up in your face.
+So get into the habit of writing things down, either on your cellphone or on a planner as soon as you remember them, so you do not end up feeling lost and overwhelmed when everything starts to pile up.

 It will also keep you organized and responsible.
-I mean, who doesn't like the feeling of being responsible.
+I mean, who doesn't like the feeling of being a responsible adult?

 As a university student, being independent comes with a lot of responsibilities and bills.
 So you have to learn to budget your spending.
-Eat out once in a while not three times a day, every day of the week or your money will be gone.
+Eat out once in a while and definitely not three times a day, or your money will be gone.

-Remember: you do not have to have what everyone else has or what is trending because seriously nobody cares.
+Remember: you do not need to have what everyone else does just because it is trending.
 Do you really need trainers that glow in the dark?
 Or do you actually need four colors of the exact same shirt just to have variety?
-Yeah I didn’t think so.
+Yeah, I didn’t think so.

 Always, always buy things that you absolutely need and not things that you want or think you need.
 It's really important to learn the difference.

-Think of every single purchase you make as an investment and spend shrewdly not injudiciously.
+Think of every single purchase you make as an investment.